belenbarbed/FYP-VehicleSensorFusion/README.md

 The phones are running the app [hNode](https://play.google.com/store/apps/details?id=com.husarion.node&hl=en_GB), which establishes a network between them and the laptop [(article)](https://medium.com/husarion-blog/dont-buy-expensive-sensors-for-your-robot-use-your-smartphone-24380eab521).
 After being registered on the same [network](https://app.husarnet.com/network/849), running ```rostopic list``` shows the topics the phones are publishing with their sensor data.

-To calibrate the phone cameras, we used the app [Vizario.Cam](https://play.google.com/store/apps/details?id=io.ar4.vizarcam&hl=en_GB) to obtain the camera projection matrix P using a 8x6 checkerboard with 24mm square size and 40 samples.
-Adding a column of zeroes at the side of the app's matrix K gives us said P for the camera in question.
+To calibrate the phone cameras, we used the Matlab function [cameraCalibrator](https://uk.mathworks.com/help/vision/ref/cameramatrix.html) to obtain the camera projection matrix P using a 8x6 checkerboard with 24mm square size and 40 samples.
+This gives us the FocalLength (f in the matrix) and the Principal points (ox and oy in the matrix).

 On the laptop, several commands should be run.